wir3z/hubitat/owntracks-hubitat/README.md

 - All distances are stored in metric and may have minor rounding errors when converted to imperial for display.
 NOTE: The OwnTracks mobile app stores and displays all units in metric.

+## Prefix to be added to each member's device name.
+- By default, each member device will be created with a 'OwnTracks - ' prefix.
+- For example, member 'Bob' will have a device name of 'OwnTracks - Bob'.
+- Enter a space to have no prefix in front of the member name.

 ## Configure Region Arrived/Left Notifications
 - Global enable/disable of notification devices.
 	- Select notification devices that can be used to receive notifications.